Latest News

 Alumina isn't the only problem for Gulf operators.

-According to AZ Global Consulting, the logistical problems could be even worse for coal tar pitch which is used in the manufacture of carbon anodes that are used in the smelting processes.
+According to AZ Global Consulting, the logistical problems could be even worse for coal tar pitch which is used to make the carbon anodes that are used in the smelting processes.

-It said that while other carbon inputs, such as calcined coal and petroleum coke, can be "redirected, stockpiled or rebagged and trucked", liquid pitch needs heated storage, heated trucks and heated silos to keep it molten between the loading point and discharge point.
+It said that while other carbon inputs, such as calcined coal and petroleum coke, can be "diverted or?stockpiled and rebagged and trucked," liquid pitch needs heated storage, heated trucks, and heated silos to keep it molten between the loading point and discharge point.

 CHINA WINS